Problem-informed Graphical Quantum Generative Learning: Background Notation

 The goal of generative learning is to draw samples from a model probability distribution $P_{\boldsymbol{\theta}}$, that is sufficiently close to the target distribution $P^*$, while only having access to a finite number of samples from $P^*$.
 In the case of QCBMs, the model probability distribution is approximated by repeatedly running the circuit and measuring an observable each time.
 The final measurements are performed in the computational basis on each qubit, producing a binary string of variables $x_i \in \{0,1\}$ from the distribution

 where the $\boldsymbol{\theta}$ vector contains all circuit parameters.

 There are multiple ways to characterize the distance of two distributions.
-The TV distance, shown in \eqref{eq:tv}, is a good benchmark, but it is not feasible as a cost function.
+The TV distance, shown in \eqref{eq:tv}, is a good benchmark, but it is not feasible as a cost function, as it uses the probabilities explicitly.
+While in principle, one can use an approximation of the probability distributions based on a finite number of samples, the required number is exponential in general.
 One of the most common metrics used as a cost function in generative modelling is the Kullback-Leibler (KL) divergence

 where in practice $P(x)$ is replaced by an infinitesimal constant for $0$ probabilities.